 Adam B. Weinstein has served on the board of directors of NMFC since July 2012.
 Mr. Weinstein has served as our Executive Vice President and Chief Administrative Officer since January 2013 and previously served as our Chief Financial Officer and Treasurer from July 2010.
-Mr. Weinstein also serves as a Managing Director and Co-Chief Financial Officer of New Mountain Capital and has been in various roles since joining in 2005.
+Mr. Weinstein also serves as a Managing Director and Chief Financial Officer of New Mountain

+Capital and has been in various roles since joining in 2005.
 Prior to joining New Mountain Capital in 2005, Mr. Weinstein was a Manager at Deloitte & Touche, LLP and worked in that firm's merger and acquisition and private equity investor services areas.
+He also currently serves as a director of Bellerophon Therapeutics Inc., Great Oaks Foundation and Victory Education Partners.
 Mr. Weinstein sits on a number of boards of directors for professional and non-profit organizations.
 Mr. Weinstein received his B.S. from Binghamton University, is a member of the AICPA and is a New York State Certified Public Accountant.

 Mr. Weinstein brings his industry-specific expertise and background in accounting to our board of directors.
-This background positions Mr. Weinstein well to serve as our director
+This background positions Mr. Weinstein well to serve as our director.